jed-harwood/SGM/README.md

 An R package for fitting Spectral Graph Models

 ***
-The R package `SGM` provides a set of functions that learn a latent graph from the data by modeling the observations as stationary signals on this graph, i.e., the covariance matrix co-diagonalizes with the (normalizef) graph Laplacian.
+The R package `SGM` provides a set of functions that learn a latent graph from the data by modeling the observations as stationary signals on this graph, i.e., the covariance matrix co-diagonalizes with the (normalized) graph Laplacian.
 Currently, the package offers functions to fit a `GAR(1)` model through a 3-step procedure.

 ***